appsmithorg/appsmith-docs/website/docs/reference/widgets/button/README.md

 <dd>

-When this button property is turned on, the button remains inactive if the associated form contains any required fields that are incomplete or if any of the form fields contain input that is considered invalid.
+When this button property is turned on, the button remains disabled if the associated form contains any required fields that are incomplete or if any of the form fields contain input that is considered invalid.

-For example, if you have a form with an [Input widget](/reference/widgets/input/) whose **Required** property is turned on.
+For example, if you have a form with an Input widget whose **Required** property is turned on.
 If that input field hasn't been completed by the user, then the button won't be usable.

 </dd>